 - Learning outcome #1.
-Students will demonstrate the ability to evaluate a given health related problem, and to identify the most appropriate statistical technique (e.g., t-test, contingency table, correlation) for analysis. - Learning outcome #2.
+Students will Demonstrate the ability to evaluate a given health related problem, and to identify the most appropriate statistical technique (e.g., t-test, contingency table, correlation) for analysis. - Learning outcome #2.
 Students will display a mastery of a variety of traditional and newly developed statistical techniques, including multivariable methods for continuous and categorical data analysis. - Learning outcome #3.
 Students will demonstrate the ability to apply analytic epidemiologic methods used to investigate health conditions. - Learning outcome #4.
-Students will understand knowledge of academic and nonacademic issues and problems in epidemiology and biostatistics. - Learning outcome #5.
 Students will demonstrate the ability to interpret the results of a statistical analysis, and to communicate such interpretations in an easily comprehendible manner.